 Given the recent turmoil in the financial and credit markets, we expanded our interest rate hedging portfolio at what we believe to be advantageous rates that are expected to minimize our overall interest rate risk.
 In addition, until September 5, 2009, we were required under the Senior Secured Credit Facilities and the Second Lien Credit Facility to hedge a portion of our floating rate debt to reduce interest rate risk caused by floating rate debt issuance.
 At October 3, 2009, we have outstanding hedging arrangements whereby we capped the LIBOR interest rate component on \$400 million of our floating rate debt at 3.50%.
-We also entered into interest rate swaps tied to the 3-month and 6-month LIBOR rates whereby we fixed the LIBOR interest rate debt at a blended rate of approximately 4.16%.
+We also entered into interest rate swaps tied to the 3-month and 6-month LIBOR rates whereby we fixed the LIBOR interest rate component on an aggregate of \$1.4 billion of our floating rate debt at a blended rate of approximately 4.16%.
 Approximately 88% of our total debt outstanding at October 3, 2009 is at a fixed or capped LIBOR rate.
 The table below summarizes our interest rate derivative portfolio with respect to our long-term debt as of October 3, 2009.

-A Interest rate Hedge expiration

-Amount LIBOR spreads dates
+Amount LIBOR Interest rate spreads Hedge expiration dates

 Debt covered by interest rate caps:

 Senior Secured and Second Lien

 Credit Facilities \$ 400,000 3.50% 3.75% to 4.75% October 2009

 Debt covered by interest rate swaps:

 Floating Rate Notes 493,680 4.26% 3.38% December 2012

 Senior Secured and Second Lien October 2009-

 Credit Facilities 500,000 5.14% to 5.18% 3.75% to 4.75% October 2011

 Senior Secured and Second Lien

 Credit Facilities 400,000 2.80% 3.75% to 4.75% October 2010

 Unhedged debt:

 Accounts Receivable Securitization

 Facility 249,043 Not applicable Not applicable Not applicable

 \$ 2,042,723